Notes on Gravitational Physics: Metric and Covariant Derivative

 \section{Metric and Covariant Derivative}

-A {\em metric} on a manifold $M$ is a symmetric covariant tensor $g_{ab}$. $g_{ab}$ is nondegenerate (we may never look at any other kind) if $g_{ab}u^b=0\Rightarrow u^a=0$.
+A {\em metric} on a manifold $M$ is a symmetric covariant tensor $g_{ab}$.
+A metric $g_{ab}$ is nondegenerate (we may never look at any other kind) if $g_{ab}u^b=0\Rightarrow u^a=0$.
 If nondegenerate, a metric defines an isomorphism from contravariant to covariant vectors $u^a\rightarrow g_{ab}u^b=u_a$; the inverse isomorphism is $g^{ab}u_b=u^a$, where $g^{ab}$ is the contravariant metric given by \be g^{ab}g_{bc} = \delta^a_{\,c}, g^{ab} {\mbox{ symmetric}}.\ee

-A metric $g_{ab}$ is positive definite if $g_{ab}u^au^b >0$, all $u^a\not= 0$. $g_{ab}$ is a Lorentz metric on a 4-dimensional manifold $M$ if the matrix $\|g_{ij}\|$ of the components of $g_{ab}$ in a basis has 1 negative and 3 positive eigenvalues at each point of $M$.
-Then $g_{ab}(P)$ is a Minkowski metric for the tangent space at $P$.\\
+A metric $g_{ab}$ is positive definite if $g_{ab}u^au^b >0$, all $u^a\not= 0$.\\ {\bf Definition}. $g_{\a\b}$ is a {\crv \sl Lorentz metric} on a 4-dimensional manifold $M$ if the matrix $\|g_{\mu\nu}\|$ of the components of $g_{\a\b}$ in a basis has 1 negative and 3 positive eigenvalues at each point of $M$.\\ Then $g_{\a\b}(P)$ is a Minkowski metric for the tangent space at $P$.
+Equivalently, with with this metric, the tangent space $T_PM$ is a copy of Minkowski space. \\